 Paula Yates

 Paula Yates is the Chief Impact and Strategy officer at Loretto Hospital, and Executive Director of the Loretto Hospital Foundation.
-A seasoned strategist, Paula has spent more than 20 years absorbing the intersection of education, government affairs and healthcare with marketing and public relations.
-She is recognized for a keen ability to bridge authentic partnerships while identifying critical business and social impact drivers that build valuable alliances, fuel stakeholder engagement and equitable deployment of resources.
+A seasoned strategist, she has spent more than 20 years absorbing the intersection of education, government affairs and healthcare with marketing and public relations.
+She is recognized for her keen ability to bridge authentic partnerships while identifying critical business and social impact drivers that build valuable alliances, fuel stakeholder engagement and equitable deployment of resources.
 She defines ‘professional ministry’ as being the engineer of collaborations that champion community wellness and advocate for accessibility – ensuring healthcare dignity and justice.

 Walidah Bennett